 Check out this interactive map to see the local program investments:

-United Way Centraide Canada is pleased to work in partnership with Employment and Social Development Canada to deliver this funding to essential seniors’ support programs across Canada.
-The cost to administer this program by the United Way Centraide network, including implementation and reporting, was covered by 4.79% of the funds.
+United Way Centraide Canada is proud to work in partnership with Employment and Social Development Canada to deliver this funding to essential seniors’ support programs across Canada.